-Ichiro Suzuki (鈴木一郎), usually known as イチロー (Ichiro), is a Japanese professional baseball player who gloriously concluded his pioneering career across Japan and the United States on March 21st, 2019.
-For many Japanese people, including myself, Ichiro is more than just an athlete — he is admired as a paragon of perseverance and charisma, as a man who always strives to unflinchingly pursue what most people deem impossible.
-His extraordinary success across the ocean — breaking an 84-year-old record for hits in a single season of Major League Baseball in the U.S. — kept inspiring and enthralling a myriad of Japanese people until he retired at the age of 45, as the oldest active position player at that time in MLB.
-Up until today, his popularity has never waned and his name appears in a variety of survey rankings in Japan, such as ‘the most popular Japanese athletes’, ‘the most admirable Japanese people’, and ‘the most ideal boss you would have’.
+Ichiro Suzuki (鈴木一郎), usually known as イチロー (Ichiro), is a Japanese professional baseball player who gloriously concluded his pioneering career across Japan and the United States on March 21st 2019.
+For Japanese baseball fans, including myself, Ichiro is more than just an athlete — he is admired as a paragon of perseverance and charisma; as a man who always unflinchingly pursues what most people deem impossible.
+His extraordinary success across the ocean — breaking the 84-year-old record for hits in a single season of Major League Baseball in the U.S. — kept inspiring and enthralling a myriad of Japanese people until his retirement at the age of 45, as the then-oldest active position player in MLB.
+To date, his popularity has never waned and his name still appears in a variety of survey rankings in Japan, including “the most popular Japanese athletes”, “the most admirable Japanese people”, and even “the most ideal boss you would have”.

 Ichiro’s Career in Japan

 Ichiro started his professional career in the team Orix BlueWave (currently Orix Buffaloes) in Japan’s Nippon Professional Baseball (NPB) league in 1992.
-His watershed moment arrived in 1994, when he changed his registered name from ‘鈴木’ (‘Suzuki’), his surname, to ‘イチロー’ (Ichiro), his first name in katakana.
-This action drew a great amount of attention due to its rarity and bizarreness; it was the very first time that a Japanese player in NPB used his first name as a player’s name, and more peculiarly, in katakana characters, which are usually used for the names of things or people of foreign origin.
-Because he was then one of the hundreds of unfledged young players, his unique name displayed on the centre field screen prompted a lot of controversy and criticism.
+His watershed moment arrived in 1994, when he changed his registered name from 鈴木 (“Suzuki”), his surname, to イチロー (“Ichiro”), his first name in katakana.
+This move drew a great amount of attention due to its rarity and bizarreness — it was the very first time that a Japanese NPB player used his first name as a player’s name, and more peculiarly, in katakana characters, which are usually used for names of things or people of foreign origin.
+Since he was just one of the hundreds of unfledged young players at that time, his unique name displayed on the centre field screen prompted a lot of controversy and criticism.